BorkerBrother/EyeBook/README.md

   - > an integration with other apps like the reader app from apple or Amazons book app might be worth

 # For Developement
+-
+- FACE MESH MEDIA PIPE
+  - > Maybe we work directly with Facemesh and reduce some landmarks: reduce data, memory, costs
+    > Maybe we can make more landmarks in the Iris section for better reaction with the eyes
+    > Machine Learning with recorded Video content from a user reading ebook´s
+    > Testing with diffeerent Webcams and Mobile Devices

 - The split between learning stuff might be smart
   - > eg. One goes more into Frontend, and one deeply into backend, while not letting the other one be completly clueless